mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms_content"
->title="Define your SMS content"
+>title="Define your SMS/MMS content"
->abstract="Customize and personalize your SMS messages by using the Expression editor to define the content and incorporate dynamic elements."
+>abstract="Customize and personalize your text messages (SMS/MMS) by using the Expression editor to define the content and incorporate dynamic elements."

-1. From the journey or campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the SMS content.
+1. From the journey or campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the text message content.

 1. Click the **[!UICONTROL Message]** field to open the Expression editor.